Document revision history

 chmod a+rx /usr/local/bin/oper_x11

-To execute the five numbered steps above for oper and prog and the first three for root (for the latter only those three are needed), enter:
+To execute the six numbered steps above for oper and prog and the first three for root (for the latter only those three are needed), enter:

 ~/fsl11/AUID/install_AUID

-The oper_account, prog_account, and root_account scripts can be used to promote any AUID session to those accounts.
+The oper_account, prog_account, and root_account scripts can be used to promote any AUID session that is enabled in /etc/sudoers to those accounts.
 If the Additional remediations have been applied, the oper_x11 and prog_x11 scripts can be used on a text console to start an X11 session and promote.

 Note